beint-no/reai-hugo/.junie/guidelines.md

 description: Only used in meta description, never rendred on page, should be longer than title targeting keywords people search for related to the title
 summary: Like description, but meant to be shown on the page
-layout: sometimes if the default page.html og section.html is not fitting our needs
+layout: sometimes if the default page.html og section.html is not fitting our needs In description and summary there should be no bolding with **, just plaintext.

 * Blogs are always under /blogs
 * Individual pages are always top-level without any extra folder